babaid/AA-Sidechain-Perturbation/README.md

 In this stage, the python package is just a prototype, highly unoptimized.
 I will create an optimized version in C++/CUDA so that it can be used to create large datasets on clusters in a short amount of time.

+# Requirements
+The only requirements are
+- rdkit
+- numpy
+- scipy
+- loguru

+Start by installing rdkit in a conda/mamba environment, and everything else should be straightforward.